samsonjs/samhuri.net/public/posts/2007/04/quickly-inserting-millions-of-rows-with-mysql-innodb.md

 ### Save my.cnf and restart mysqld ###

 That’s it for the MySQL config.
-Restart mysqld however you do that on your platform. <tt>sudo /etc/init.d/mysql restart</tt> should look familiar to many *nix users.
+Restart mysqld however you do that on your platform. <code>sudo /etc/init.d/mysql restart</code> should look familiar to many *nix users.

 Now you should be able to insert dozens and indeed hundreds of millions of rows into your InnoDB tables.
 Sadly this brought little performance gains to the table.
 MySQL wraps single queries in implicit transactions.
 Wrapping everything in a transaction may work, but inevitably something will go wrong and you may want the ability to resume inserting the rows instead of starting all over.

-The solution now is to execute <tt>SET AUTOCOMMIT=0</tt> before inserting the data, and then issuing a <tt>COMMIT</tt> when you’re done.
+The solution now is to execute <code>SET AUTOCOMMIT=0</code> before inserting the data, and then issuing a <code>COMMIT</code> when you’re done.
 With all that in place I’m inserting 14,000,000 rows into both MyISAM and InnoDB tables in 30 minutes.
 MyISAM is still ~ 2 min faster, but as I said earlier this is adequate for now.
 Prior to all this it took several <b>hours</b> to insert 14,000,000 rows so I am happy.

 Now you can enjoy the speed MyISAM is known for with your InnoDB tables.
 Consider the data integrity a bonus! ;-)